6SHIHAB9/Cognitive-Local-First-AI-Assistant/README.md

 ---

-### Question Processing & Validation
+## Question Processing & Validation

-Before answering, every user question goes through an **internal validation pipeline**:
+Before answering, every user question goes through an **internal processing pipeline**:

 1. **Intent classification**
    The system determines whether the question is:
    - a new factual query
    - a continuation of a previous question
-   - casual / non-informational
+   - casual or non-informational

 2. **Subject resolution**
-   The system extracts the core subject(s) of the question and verifies that they are present in the retrieved vault content.
+   Core subject terms are extracted from the question and validated against retrieved vault content.

+3. **Sub-question generation (internal)**
+   For complex or multi-part questions, the system internally breaks the query into **simpler sub-questions** to:
+   - better align retrieval with the user’s intent
+   - avoid missing relevant information due to phrasing differences
+   - improve grounding accuracy

+   These sub-questions are **not shown to the user** and are used only for internal retrieval and validation.

-3. **Grounding check**
+4. **Grounding check**
-   Retrieved document chunks are validated to ensure they actually support the question being asked.
+   Retrieved content is verified to ensure it directly supports the resolved subject and sub-questions.
-   If no valid grounding exists, the question is rejected.
+   If sufficient grounding is not found, the system refuses to answer.

-This validation step prevents:
+This process prevents:
-- answering unrelated questions
+- answering loosely related questions
-- leaking loosely related information
+- leaking partially relevant information
-- accidental hallucinations due to semantic overlap
+- hallucinations caused by semantic overlap

 ---

-### Context Memory (Controlled)
+## Context Memory (Controlled)

-The assistant maintains a **lightweight internal context memory** to support follow-up questions.
+The assistant maintains a **lightweight, controlled context memory** to support follow-up questions.

 - The system tracks the **active subject** of the conversation
 - Follow-up queries such as *“explain it again”* or *“explain it simply”* reuse the validated subject